Xython/Linq.py/README.md

 ## About Linq

-The well-known EDSL in C#, `Language Integrated Query`, in my opinion, is one of the best design in .NET environment.
+The well-known EDSL in .NET, `Language Integrated Query`, in my opinion, is one of the best design in .NET environment.
 Here is an example of C# Linq.
 ```C#
 // Calculate MSE loss.